Southclaws/ScavengeSurvive/FILE-LIST.md

 - ActivityLog - Logs strings to a file titled with the date, prefixes each log entry with the time of day.
 - FileCheck - Will probably never need to be used, cleans up the player/inventory folders (more info in the script)
 - Autosave - Efficiently autosaves vehicles and player data on a timer.
+- IRC - Connects to an IRC server and channel for chat.

 ### UI/
 All these scripts are related to the user interface in some way.